-Earth farthest from sun on July 3 | EarthSky.org
+Earth farthest from the sun on July 4 | EarthSky.org

 Earth’s varying distance from the sun does affect the length of the seasons.
 That’s because, at our farthest from the sun, like now, Earth is traveling most slowly in its orbit.
 That makes summer the longest season in the Northern Hemisphere and winter the longest season on the southern half of the globe.

-Conversely, winter is the shortest season in the Northern Hemisphere, and summer is the shortest in the S. Hemisphere, in each instance by nearly 5 days.
+Conversely, winter is the shortest season in the Northern Hemisphere, and summer is the shortest in the Southern Hemisphere, in each instance by nearly five days.

 Earth at perihelion and aphelion 2001 to 2100